Decided you’ve had enough of manually downloading bank statements and updating spreadsheets?

 Manage Cash Like a Pro

 At Trovata, we understand how important it is to drive a smart cash strategy to help your company weather a recession and safeguard against uncertainty.
-That’s why we announced the free version of our enterprise-grade cash management platform.

 With the power of open banking and modern cash platforms like Trovata, more teams can have access to the right tools that save them from spreadsheet drudgery, freeing them up to spend more time making smarter decisions.